The Fresh Food That More and More Cat Behaviorists Recommend

 The appearance of raw fed pets also changes in ways it's almost hard to explain.
 Their body composition changes.
 Skin condition improves and the coat gets shinier, with less shedding.
 Muscle tone improves and they lose their soft, pudgy appearance.
 Unless you've transitioned a pet to a fresh food diet and seen the changes for yourself, it's hard to explain the amazing transformation.

 The improvement in IBD is probably one of the biggest.
-I actually know veterinarians who tell their clients it's "normal" for cats to throw up a lot.
+Some veterinarians tell their clients it's "normal" for cats to throw up a lot.
 That shows you how rampant gastrointestinal (GI) issues are in cats today.
-They suffer from a lot of inflammatory bowel disease-like symptoms, and in my experience, one of the most notable improvements after switching to fresh food is in GI symptoms.
+They suffer from a lot of inflammatory bowel disease-like symptoms, and one of the most notable improvements after switching to fresh food is in GI symptoms.

 "You know, when people think about bringing a cat into their home, they think about hairballs as though it's just a normal part of owning a cat," Tracy points out.
 "That, to me, is heartbreaking, because it's no more natural for a cat to throw up than it is for us to throw up If they're throwing up two or three times or two or more hairballs a month, there's something going on.
 I've seen a switch to fresh food clear up hairballs and chronic vomiting in probably 9 cats out of 10."